mcoons/combined/README.md

 * External links to some sites don't allow their content to be displayed in iFrames.

+* Some project servers take a little time to power up since they are on free plans.

+* No integration testing.

 ## Future Additions/Fixes when I get time

 * Moving the url Dictionary entries into the appData objects so everything is in one convenient place.
 This should make adding a new project even simpler.

+* Implement testing.

-* Adding the ability to view projects in a new tab if there are issues as mentioned above.
+* Add the ability to view projects in a new tab if there are issues as mentioned above.

-* Revisiting the older projects to fix some of the frame/mobile issues.
+* Revisit the older projects to fix some of the frame/mobile issues.

 * Add a technology filter on the home page once I have more projects.

-* CREATE AND ADD MORE PROJECTS!
+* **CREATE AND ADD MORE PROJECTS!**